jmfernandez/py_gridfs_fuse/README.md

 There are two implementations:

-* The classical one from axiros and Liam Deacon.
+* The classical one from [axiros](https://github.com/axiros/py_gridfs_fuse) and [Liam Deacon](https://github.com/Liam-Deacon/py_gridfs_fuse).
 It is a full filesystem, with subdirectories, but it is not compatible with existing GridFS collections.

-* The naive one.
+* The naive one, done by me ([jmfernandez](https://github.com/jmfernandez/py_gridfs_fuse)).
 It is fully compatible with existing GridFS collections, but it is not able to hold subdirectories, and some write scenarios are not supported.

 ## Usage (classical)